 - The Admissions Committee will consider Upper School applicants with TOEFL scores of 80-89, but students will need one prior year in a US school

-- Graded writing sample.
-This can be a writing assignment, essay, report in any subject from their current school year.
+- Graded English writing sample.
+This can be an English writing assignment, essay, report in any subject from their current school year.

 - A copy of a student's Discipline/Behavior Report or statement that indicates no prior history.